 TMON (H8): Temperature Monitor Pin.
-Internal temperature monitor, varies from 1.0V at 25°C to 1.44V at 150°C, disables power stage at >150°C. The OTP\Trip signal is set to trip off at a value lower than 150°C. If the temperature monitor feature is not desired, then tie the TMON pin to GND.
+Internal temperature monitor, varies from 1V at 25°C to 1.44V at 150°C, disables power stage at 150°C. If this feature is not desired, then tie the TMON pin to GND.

 SW (L11, K11): These are pin connections to the internal switch node for test evaluation and monitoring.
 An R-C snubber can be placed from the switch pins to GND to eliminate any high frequency ringing.
 See the Applications Information section.